MojoAuth/mojoauth-docs/content/howto/social-login/index.md

 ## Dashboard Configuration

-- #### Sign in to your MojoAuth Account
+#### Sign in to your MojoAuth Account

-After signing in to your account, navigate to Marketplace and click on Add Integrations.
+After signing in to your [MojoAuth Account](https://mojoauth.com/dashboard/overview), navigate to Marketplace and click on Add Integrations.

 <div style="text-align:center">
   <img src="./images/marketplace.png" alt="Company" />
 </div>
 <br/>

-- #### Select desired Social Login
+#### Select Social Login Provider

 Pick the social login you want to integrate to your application.